michenriksen/css3buttons/README.md

 ## What is this? ##

-[CSS3 buttons](http://css3buttons.michaelhenriksen.dk) is a simple *framework* to create good-looking GitHub style button links.
+[CSS3 buttons](http://css3buttons.michaelhenriksen.dk) is a simple *framework* for creating good-looking GitHub style button links.

 ## Buttons ##